-"There aren't many writers in there, It's a small group, and I'm pleased to be a part of it.
-I'd follow Ben Hogan and Byron Nelson anywhere (On his induction to the World golf Hall of Fame)."
+“There aren’t many writers in there.
+It’s a small group, and I’m pleased to be a part of it.
+I’d follow Ben Hogan and Byron Nelson anywhere.” – Dan Jenkins, on his induction into the World Golf Hall of Fame

 When Palmer lost at the 1961 Masters, Jenkins displayed his tough-but-truthful style: “Gary Player of South Africa is the Masters champion because Arnold Palmer was in too big a hurry to win it again.”